corda/corda-docs/content/en/docs/cenm/1.3/troubleshooting-common-issues.md

 ### Solution

-Make sure that the given `.jar` file path in the SMR config under `pluginJar` property is correct.
+Make sure that the given `.jar` file path in the SMR configuration under `pluginJar` property is correct.
 Similarly check class names correctly (i.e. copy & paste rather than manually typing), as they must match exactly.
 Also make sure that the given `.jar` file does not attempt to use invalid or non-existent dependencies.